Barnsley's Premier Lifestyle Magazine

 Tel.
 07864 209811 or 01226 953216

-Here at ‘Barnsley Today’ we’re lucky enough to have two local regular ‘Dining Out’ reviewers in the shape of Barnsley’s very own ‘Party Paul’, pictured on the right and husband & wife team & ‘Foodie Fanatics’ Allan & Kaye Burnett from Hemingfield, pictured on the left.
-Some of you may recall that Paul appeared as one of the contestants on the popular Channel 4 TV show ‘Come Dine With Me’ a few years ago when it stopped off in Barnsley.
-Paul has been one of regular editorial contributors since the magazine began two years ago and it would be remiss of me not to mention that Paul’s columns are one of the best read in the magazine each month.
-Allan & Kaye are regularly out & about in the Barnsley area dining and very kindly offered their services to us and began contributing to the magazine in May of 2017.
+Here at ‘Barnsley Today’ we’re lucky enough to have two local regular ‘Dining Out’ reviewers in the shape of husband & wife team & self-confessed ‘Foodie Fanatics’ Allan & Kaye Burnett from Hemingfield.
+Pictured on the left, Allan & Kaye are regularly out & about at various places in the Barnsley area wining and dining and when they very kindly offered their services to us write for us we quickly took them up on the offer.
+Allan & Kaye began contributing to the magazine in May of 2017.

-Featured below are some of the reviews that Paul and Allan & Kaye have done for us and have featured in the magazine – why don’t you give the venues that are mentioned a try and see what you think?
-And please don’t forget to say that Barnsley Today sent ya…….enjoy
+Featured below are the reviews that Allan & Kaye have done for us and that have featured in the magazine – why don’t you give the venues that are mentioned a try and see what you think?
+And please don’t forget to say that Barnsley Today sent ya…….enjoy….

 The Fitzwilliam Arms is situated on Hill Street in Elsecar, just below Elsecar train station.
 Our latest review experience didn’t take us far away from home.
 We have previously visited The Fitz and have always been impressed with the quality and price of the food on offer.
 This popular local pub has an extension to the rear to accommodate diners, and very warm and welcoming it is too!